(Click on an image to open larger view)

 Housing Starts - SF & MF: Housing starts reflect the housing market recovery.
 For latest 12 months, housing starts are down slightly compared to the same period a year ago.
 Recent month trend data suggests housing starts have slowed.
 Total housing starts - primarily due to S-F starts - remains below peak.

 Multifamily Housing Starts: Multifamily housing starts recovered significantly from recession, but have started to decline recently.
-Latest 12 months, M-F starts are up slightly.
-And M-F starts as percent of total housing starts had risen above 30 percent but M-F share of total housing starts has recently declined.
-M-F housing starts have surpassed peak.
+Latest 12 months, M-F starts are essentially flat to year ago.
+And M-F starts as percent of total housing starts had risen above 30 percent.
+M-F housing starts have surpassed pre-crisis peak.

 Single Family Housing Starts: Single-family housing starts reflect the housing market recovery.
-For latest 12 months, S-F housing starts are down slightly compared to the same period a year ago.
+For latest 12 months, S-F housing starts are down ~3% compared to the same period a year ago.
 S-F housing starts remain ~50% below peak.

 Housing Starts - regional perspective

 New Home Sales Trends: New home sales reflect the housing market recovery.
 For latest 12 months 2019, new home sales are down slightly compared to the same period a year ago.
 And new home sales remain significantly below peak.

 Home Sales: Existing and new home sales reflect the housing market recovery but total sales for latest 12 months are down from one year ago; and remain well below peak.